build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 karpenter-5f97c944df-xr9jf 1/1   Running 0        15m
 ```

-## Step 3: Set up a Karpenter Provisioner
+## Step 3: Set Up a Karpenter Provisioner

 The EKS cluster already has a static managed node group configured in advance for the `kube-system` and `karpenter` namespaces, and it’s going to be only one you’ll need.
 For the rest of pods, Karpenter will launch nodes through a `Provisioner` CRD.
 The Provisioner sets constraints on the nodes that can be created by Karpenter and the pods that can run on those nodes.
 A single Karpenter provisioner is capable of handling many different pod shapes, and for this tutorial you’ll only create the `default` provisioner.

 > 💡 Tip: Karpenter simplifies the data plane capacity management using an approach called **group-less auto scaling**.
-This is because Karpenter is no longer using node groups, which matches with [Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq), to launch nodes.
+This is because Karpenter is no longer using node groups, which match with [Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq), to launch nodes.
 Over time, clusters using the paradigm of running different types of applications (that require different capacity types), end up with a complex configuration and operational model where node groups must be defined and provided in advance.

-You need to create two environment variables that we’ll use next, the values you need can be obtained from the Terraform output variables.
+You need to create two environment variables that we’ll use next.
+The values you need can be obtained from the Terraform output variables.
 Make sure you’re in the same folder where the Terraform `main.tf` file lives and run the following command:

 ```bash
 export CLUSTER_NAME=$(terraform output -raw cluster_name)